 Information on how to become an astronaut can be found under All about astronauts.

 I’ve recently graduated from university.
 Can I apply for a post at ESA?

 Yes, ESA has a Young Graduate Trainee Programme for recently qualified graduates with a Master's degree or equivalent.
 This one-year training opportunity is designed to give you your first job experience and to help prepare you for future employment in the space sector.
 More information can be found under the Young Graduate Trainee Programme.

 What is the difference between the National Trainee Programmes and the Young Graduate Trainee (YGT) Programme?

 The main difference is that positions of national trainees are regularly funded for two years, whereas YGTs can be extended for a second year only on a case by case basis.
-The National Trainee Programmes are offered by, and paid for by the German, Spanish, Portuguese and Greek governments respectively, with ESA playing the role of host.
-The YGT programme is open to nationals of all of ESA Member States and the trainees are paid by ESA.
+The National Trainee Programmes are offered by and paid for by the German, Spanish, Portuguese, Greek, Swiss and Luxembourg governments respectively, with ESA playing the role of host.
+The YGT programme is open to nationals of all of ESA's Member States and the trainees are paid by ESA.

 I am a university student.
 Can I carry out a placement at ESA as part of my degree course?